A-NeSI: A Scalable Approximate Method for Probabilistic Neurosymbolic Inference: A-NeSI : Approximate Neurosymbolic Inference

-Our goal is to reduce the inference complexity of PNL.
+Our goal is to reduce the inference complexity of PNL to allow training neurosymbolic models on much more complex problems.
 To this end, in the following subsections, we introduce \emph{Approximate Neurosymbolic Inference} (\textsc{A-NeSI}). \textsc{A-NeSI} approximates the three quantities of interest from Section \ref{sec:problem-statement}, namely $p(\by|\bP)$, $\nabla_\bP p(\by|\bP)$ and $p(\bw|\by, \bP)$, using neural networks.
 We give an overview of our method in Figure \ref{fig:framework}.